 Integrating social studies, language arts, and fine arts concepts, EIM programs enhance student content knowledge and critical thinking skills while supporting the development of individual and civic responsibility in K-12 classrooms.
-Students work directly with a museum educator and participate in interactive activities that explore the lessons of the Holocaust, human rights throughout history, and the role of individuals in society today.
+Students work directly with a museum educator and participate in interactive activities that explore the lessons of the Holocaust and the role of individuals in society today.

 All EIM programs can be presented in English or Spanish and are in alignment with Texas Essential Knowledge and Skills (TEKS) standards.

-In person programs are available throughout the Greater Houston Area.
-Virtual versions of all our programs are available anywhere else.
+In person programs are available throughout the Greater Houston Area/Region IV Education Service Area.
+We can do in person programs outside of this area upon request, although we may request a modified schedule.
+Virtual versions of all our programs are available everywhere.

 For more information or to schedule a program for your campus, please email education@hmh.org.

-The Educator in Motion program would like to thank the following donors for their generous support: Abigail Daniels and Debbie Tummins Endowment Fund, Arline Guefen Endowment Fund, Frances and Louis Gordon Endowment Fund, George and Mary Josephine Hamman Foundation, Herman Harris Fleishman Foundation, Jake and Nina Kamin Educational Outreach Endowment Fund, Robert & Pearl Knox Charitable Foundation, Bank of America, N.A., Trustee, Lillian Kaiser Lewis Foundation, M.D.
-Anderson Foundation, Nicole and Glenn Lowenstein Educator in Motion Education Endowment, Polly and David Roth Education Endowment Fund, Radoff Family, Ron Grabois Family Endowment Fund, Strake Foundation, and Vivian L. Smith Foundation
+The Educator in Motion program would like to thank the following donors for their generous support: Abigail Daniels and Debbie Tummins Endowment Fund, Arline Guefen Endowment, Frances and Louis Gordon Endowment Fund, George and Mary Josephine Hamman Foundation, Herman Harris Fleishman Foundation, Houston Jewish Community Foundation, Jake and Nina Kamin Foundation, Lillian Kaiser Lewis Foundation, Lowenstein Family Supporting Foundation, MD Anderson Foundation, Polly and David Roth Education Endowment Fund, Radoff Family, Ronald Grabois Family Endowment Fund, Shirley and David Toomim Family Fund, and Vivian L. Smith Foundation.

 Photo Credit: Watkins Middle School